myl7/xdptun/docs/bench.md

 - Run `dd if=/dev/zero of=test bs=256M count=4` on lenovo to create a 1 GiB = 1073741824 bytes test file `test`
 - Run `python3 -m http.server 8001` on lenovo to serve it on HTTP
 - Run `curl <url> -O` on pi to fetch it
-  - When url is http://192.168.1.1:8001/test , fetch over HTTP
+  - When url is http://192.168.1.1:8001/test , fetch over HTTP/1.0
-  - When url is http://192.168.2.1:8001/test , fetch over HTTP over WireGuard
+  - When url is http://192.168.2.1:8001/test , fetch over HTTP/1.0 over WireGuard
-  - Load xpdtun (on original interfaces other than WireGuard interfaces), then fetch over HTTP over WireGuard over xdptun
+  - Load xpdtun (on original interfaces other than WireGuard interfaces), then fetch over HTTP/1.0 over WireGuard over xdptun

+Use HTTP/1.0 because `python -m http.server` repsonses with HTTP/1.0, even cURL requests HTTP/1.1

 Check tracing output to check if connection is fine, and then change to use release build